-While HIPPA’s implementation in relation to technology has been problematic to say the least, things have become much clearer over the course of the past year.
+HIPAA’s rules pertaining to IT are problematic to say the least, but things have become much clearer over the course of the past year.
 However, there are still a few areas in which your office might not be compliant.
-This isn’t necessarily through negligence on your part, but rather simply a lack of understanding as to […]
+This isn’t necessarily through negligence on your part, but rather a lack of understanding as to […]